w3f/polkadot-wiki/docs/learn/how-to/vault-sign-transaction.md

 !!! danger "READ THIS FIRST!"

     Always check the information of the transaction you are about to broadcast to ensure it is the one you intended.
-Once a transaction is broadcast, there's no way to take it back!
+Once a transaction is broadcast, there's no way to take it back.

 ![](../../assets/how-to/65032429734.png)

 5\.
 Now, it's time to present the signed transaction to your computer.
 If you have added your Polkadot Vault account through the extension, click the "Sign signature via camera" button.
 Show the QR code to the camera on your computer.

 6\.
-Congratulations, you have signed a transaction!
+You've signed the transaction.
 It will be included in the blockchain within a few seconds.
 You can now open any of the [block explorers](block-explorers.md) to view your transaction:

 ![](../../assets/how-to/65032430023.png)